antoineruzette/BDE-transPACT-implementation/README.md

   - Use the transPACT freeware as an evolutionary comparison between query KS sequences and KS sequences of reference
   - Functional annotation of the query KS sequences
   - Identification of the phylogenic relations of the query KS sequences (through the generation of a dendrogram phylogeny)
-  - Genome mining approach: phylogenetic assessment of the 2000 PKS that are publicly available on the antiSMASH database
+  - Genome mining approach: identification of the phylogenetic relationships of the antiSMASH database i.e. 2000 genetic cluster or about 3 000 000 domain sequences
   <br><br>

 </ul>